silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 ## 6\.
 Implement Daily Puzzle Selection

 1. **Create a utility function** `getPuzzleForDate` that:
-   - Accepts a target date (default to “today”).
+   - Accepts a target date (default to "today").
    - Matches puzzle rows where `releaseDate` \== the target date.
    - Returns the appropriate puzzle object or an indicator if no puzzle is found.
 2. **Integrate** this utility in your main `App` component so the homepage loads the daily puzzle.